hirune924/Streamlit-Image-Annotation/README.md

 st.table(st.session_state['result_df'])
 ```
 # Future Work
-* Refactoring of the source code.
 * Addition of docs about API.
-* Addition of example code.
-* Addition of segmentation and point tasks.
+* Addition of component for segmentation task.